Eva Mudge: Political advocacy

 In October 1932, at the opening of South Pasadena's Roosevelt-Garner headquarters, and on at least one more occasion in the period leading up to the 1932 general election, Mudge spoke on behalf of the Democratic Party, the Roosevelt-Garner ticket and Charles J. Colden's campaign for the U.S. Congress.

 Personal life

-Mudge's three marriages each ended in divorce.
+Mudge's three marriages all ended in divorce.
 The first, from 1904 to 1914, was to Sanford Leroy Nelson, with whom she had her first child, actress Ruth Nelson.
 Mudge's second marriage, from approximately 1915 through June 12, 1928, was to Hans Henrik William Jorgensen, the father of her other two children, Grace Adelaide William-Jorgensen and stage actress Lynda Nelson.
 The third and final marriage—between Mudge and George C. Brundage, a wealthy associate of her friend, Walter E. "Death Valley Scotty" Scott—commenced in either late 1928 or early 1929, continuing until late October 1932.